Managing social anxiety

 For you to understand I guess we’ve to take a trip back seven years…

-I started Lexapro and began to see a psychiatrist.
-The, following year I started on Effxor and I sat my Leaving Cert.
+In 2010 I started Lexapro and began to see a psychiatrist.
+Then, in 2011 I started on Effxor and I sat my Leaving Cert.
 I am now in my second year of my photography course.
 I have achieved a lot despite my mental illness, but I’ve also lost out on a lot.
 I’ve missed out on trips away, meeting friends, cinema trips, meeting boyfriends, going on holidays, going on exchange, going to concerts and even just general everyday things.

 Good weeks and bad weeks